20 Best Retro Handhelds Of 2024 [All Reviewed]

 Update: As of March 2022 they have released a “Plus” version called the Miyoo Mini Plus, which features the same specs, but has a bigger screen, a bigger battery and more comfortable shoulder buttons.

-The Miyoo Mini was originally top of our list, but throughout 2023 and 2024 it has been close to impossible to buy them, due to manufacturing issues and scalpers.
+The Miyoo Mini was originally top of our list, but throughout 2023 and 2024 it has been close to impossible to buy them, due to manufacturing issues, scalpers and the release of their “Plus” version of the device.

 steam deck emulation